How Your Credit Score Impacts Your Financial Future in 2023

-Sometimes, you need to do something like refinance a mortgage.
+Sometimes you need to refinance a mortgage.
 For example, when interest rates dipped in the spring of 2020 due to the pandemic, it would have been a great time to refinance your mortgage loan in order to get a lower interest rate.

 However, the same issue applies as above.
 If you want to refinance your loan to save money, you need a good credit score.
 Typically, to refinance something like a mortgage loan, you need at least a 620 credit score.
 However, the higher your score, the lower your interest rates will be.
 So, it pays even more to have a score much higher than 620.

 If you’ll remember from the very beginning of this article, you need a credit score of 665 for used cars and as high as 732 for a brand-new car.
 This means that your credit score impacts your financial future on a very personal basis.
 After all, in most US cities, it’s absolutely necessary to have a car to get around.
 Also, same as mortgage loans, if you’re getting an auto loan, a better credit score will qualify you for better interest rates, which will save you large amounts of money.